Teaching and Learning

 SPELLING, GRAMMAR AND PUNCTUATION

-Exposure to mathematics creates opportunities which enrich the lives of all Australians.
-At Saints Peter and Paul Primary School the content and skills that form the foundation of our teaching in Mathematics come from the Australian Curriculum.
+Exposure to mathematics creates opportunities that enrich the lives of all Australians.
+At Sts Peter and Paul Primary School the content and skills that form the foundation of our teaching in Mathematics come from the Australian Curriculum.
 The Australian Curriculum: Mathematics provides students with essential mathematical skills and knowledge in Number and Algebra, Measurement and Geometry, and Statistics and Probability.
-It develops the numeracy capabilities that all students need in their personal, work and civic life, and provides the fundamentals on which mathematical specialities and professional applications of mathematics are built.
+It develops the numeracy capabilities that all students need in their personal, work and civic life, and provides the fundamentals on which mathematical specialties and professional applications of mathematics are built.

 We believe that quality Mathematics teaching develops numerate students.
 Mathematics underpins numeracy: ‘…as numeracy is about using mathematics and this implies you must know mathematics before you can use it.
 Numeracy is not just number work but also includes geometry, statistics and algebra.
-Therefore the more mathematics you know and are able to call on the more numerate you will be’ (Faragher, 2013).
+Therefore, the more mathematics you know and can call on, the more numerate you will be’ (Faragher, 2013).

-So, mathematics and its application across the curriculum are of critical importance to the development of numeracy.
-Mathematics is composed of interrelated and interdependent systems and concepts which can be applied to other disciplines.
+Mathematics and its application across the curriculum are of critical importance to the development of numeracy.
+Mathematics is composed of interrelated and interdependent systems and concepts that can be applied to other disciplines.
 It is these connections that we have begun to utilise when developing RICH STEM units which pull together concepts from Science, Technology, Engineering and Mathematics.